Shillito Fellow and Associate Professor of Assyriology (part time); Senior Research Fellow of The Queen's College

 - Elementary Akkadian: language and texts

 - Mesopotamian cultural and historical topics

-- Religions and Mythologies of the Ancient Near East (Faculty of Theology and Religion)
+- Religions and Mythologies of the Ancient Middle East

 - 2010b.
 ‘Food and drink in Babylonia’.
 In Leick, G. (ed.), The Babylonian World.
 Kindle Edition.
 London: T & F Books UK.